ITSLeeds/od/cran-comments.md

 All examples that were commented out have been removed or uncommented.

+Value tags have been added to the documentation as requested.

 ## Test environments
 * local R installation, R 4.0.2
 * ubuntu 16.04 (on gh-actions), R 3.5.0 to 4.0.2